Queensland Treasury Corporation (QTC) is committed to ensuring the efficient and fair resolution of complaints.

 QTC records all complaints received by it and at appropriate intervals evaluates the information contained in that record to determine the causes of complaints and whether remedial action is warranted.

-You may make a complaint to your usual contact at QTC or to QTC’s Compliance Officer (who is also the Complaints Officer):
+You may make a complaint to QTC’s Compliance Officer:

 A complaint may be made orally or in writing.
 QTC may request that an oral complaint be provided in writing.
 QTC may also request further details of the complaint.

-QTC will give you reasons for determination of the complaint.
+QTC will provide you with the outcome of the assessment of your complaint.

-QTC received one customer complaint in the financial year 1 July 2015 to 30 June 2016, and it did not require any further action.
+QTC received no customer complaints in the financial year 1 July 2022 to 30 June 2023.